Adam-Michael-Smith/About-Me/About.md

 - 👋 Hi, I’m Adam!
 - 👀 A passion for problem solving and implementing creative strategies to boost UX.
-- 🌱 I’m currently learning HTML,CSS,Node.JS, and Vanilla.
+- 🌱 I’m currently learning HTML, CSS, Node.JS, and Vanilla.
 - 💞️ I’m looking to collaborate on projects.
-UK.
 Please get in touch.